 Remember when it was possible to tune out the world if you needed to?
 The last six months have put us all under a constant strain, ranging from low grade to intense and this constant anxiety and stress is wreaking havoc on our physical and emotional health.

-Among our bodies’ reactions to the relentless stress is the hormonal “fight or flight” response, in which our nervous system signals to our endocrine system to release adrenaline (epinephrine) and cortisol, to prepare our body for survival.
-And while that critical human response is intended to save our lives, the impact of those hormones over time has major negative physical repercussions.
+Our bodies react to stress - our hormonal “fight or flight” response engages our nervous and endocrine systems, signaling them to release adrenaline (epinephrine) and cortisol to prepare us for survival.
+However, the impact of those hormones released in excess and over prolonged periods of time has major negative physical repercussions.

-Our biggest organ - skin - is directly impacted by stress in several ways.
-The consequences are both physiological and functional and of course, since it’s our skin, visible.
-Chronic stress leads to inflammation which can flare-up chronic conditions like psoriasis, dermatitis and eczema.
-Those hormones over time often overstimulate sebaceous glands and lead to stress-induced breakouts.
-And prolonged stress impacts the skin’s barrier function, which disrupts its ability to heal wounds, maintain moisture and protect against microbial infection.
+Our skin shows our stress in several ways.
+Stress leads to inflammation which can flare-up chronic conditions like psoriasis, dermatitis, eczema and an overstimulation of sebaceous glands which leads to stress-induced breakouts.
+Over time, our skin’s barrier function can be disrupted, impeding its ability to heal wounds, maintain moisture and protect against microbial infection.

-Conquering your skin’s stress should start with a self-care routine because our overall wellness - in whatever form that takes for each of us - is critical to keeping us healthy in both body and mind.
-Sleep is critical as is maintaining a regular schedule of exercise and eating a healthy and balanced diet.
-And even a minimal amount of mindfulness and meditation can improve our outlook.
+Protecting your skin from the effects of stress should start with a self-care routine because our overall wellness - in whatever form that takes - is critical to keeping our bodies and minds healthy.
+Sleep is essential as is regular exercise and g a healthy and balanced diet.
+And even a minimal amount of mindfulness and meditation can have a positive impact.

 Stressed-out skin also benefits from the right topical care.
 Creating and maintaining a skincare routine during times of stress will help to correct and preserve the skin’s normal functioning: a regular, soothing skin care ritual can contribute to our overall mental well-being.